telerik/kendo-ui-core/docs/web/grid/walkthrough.md

 When multiple selection is enabled, it is possible to select multiple rows/cells by dragging the mouse cursor to select them similar to the way you would select a block of text.

 > Selection is not persisted when the Grid is rebound, i.e. when paging, filtering, sorting, editing or virtual scrolling occurs.
+This behavior can be achieved with a custom implementation, as shown at [How to Persist Row Selection while Paging](/web/grid/how-to/Selection/persist-row-selection-while-paging).

+> Selection performance may decrease when the page size is too large or if no paging is used, and the Grid renders hundreds or thousands of items.
+This is most noticeable in
+Internet Explorer.
+Grouping, hierarchy and frozen columns also have a negative impact on the selection performance, because these features make the Grid's HTML output more complex.
+Using paging and a reasonable page size is recommended.

 ### Paging